dmaterowski/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 * Your default.htm page will be displayed in a browser.
 * Note the localhost port number for the page.
 You will need this information to interact with your bot.

-Get stuck?
-You can find the solution for the lab up until this point under [resources/code/FinishedPictureBot-Part0](./resources/code/FinishedPictureBot-Part0).

 #### Using the Bot Framework Emulator
 To interact with your bot: